wrighting/cas_wsgi_middleware/README.md

 /login, /logout etc are appended to this url

+###effective_url

+If the application is behind a proxy server then, if the context is different frm the application server, then this parameter should be set as the proxy server context

 ###logout_url

 This url will be intercepted by the middleware to log you out of the application, and CAS